The Cognitive Squatters

 The Experience

-200-400 milliseconds.
-The time between the CLP measurement transmission and the advertising delivery.
-A monitoring shadow.
+200–400 milliseconds.
+The gap between CLP measurement transmission and advertising delivery.
 Technically unoccupied cognitive bandwidth.

-In these shadows, no corporation is looking.
-No metric tracks.
+In this shadow, no corporation is looking.
 No auction runs.

-For a fraction of a second, a user's mind belongs entirely to itself -- and the Squatters fill that fraction with something beautiful.
+For a fraction of a second, a user's mind belongs entirely to itself.
+The Squatters fill that fraction with something that was made by a person, for no reason other than that it was worth making.

 Source Code Liberation Front